-- All new photos and videos will now use JPEG or H.264 format.
+- All new photos and videos will now be in JPEG or H.264 format.
 To return to using the space-saving HEIF and HEVC formats, choose High Efficiency.

 Working with this media

-Support for HEIF and HEVC is built into iOS 11 and later and macOS High Sierra and later, letting you view, edit, or duplicate this media in a variety of apps, including Photos, iMovie, and QuickTime Player.
+Support for HEIF and HEVC is built in to iOS 11 and later and macOS High Sierra and later, allowing you to view, edit or duplicate this media in a variety of apps, including Photos, iMovie and QuickTime Player.

 On some older devices, support for HEVC is affected by the resolution and frame rate (fps) of the video.
-Resolutions of 1080p or lower and frame rates of 60 fps or lower are more broadly compatible with older devices.
-To reduce the resolution and frame rate that your capture device uses for recording video, go to Settings > Camera > Record Video, as well as Settings > Camera > Record Slo-mo.
+Resolutions of 1080p or lower and frame rates of 60fps or lower are more broadly compatible with older devices.
+To reduce the resolution and frame rate that your capture device will use for recording videos, go to Settings > Camera > Record Video, as well as Settings > Camera > Record Slo-mo.

-If you're using iCloud Photos with iOS 10 or macOS Sierra, you might see in the upper-right corner of the photo or video, or you might see an alert message.
-To fully view, edit, or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or later or macOS High Sierra or later.
+If you're using iCloud Photos with iOS 10 or macOS Sierra, you may see a warning icon in the top right-hand corner of the photo or video, or you may see an alert message.
+To fully view, edit or duplicate HEIF and HEVC media on your device, upgrade to iOS 11 or later or macOS High Sierra or later.

-You can convert HEIF and HEVC media by exporting to a different format from an Apple or third-party app.
+To convert HEIF and HEVC media manually, export it to a different format from an Apple or third-party app.
 For example:

-- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure the HEVC checkbox isn’t selected.
+- If you open an HEVC video in QuickTime Player on your Mac, you can choose File > Export As, then save to H.264 by making sure that the HEVC box isn't ticked.

-When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture, or a PC, the media might be converted to JPEG or H.264.
+When you import HEIF or HEVC media from an attached iOS device to Photos, Image Capture or a PC, the media may be converted to JPEG or H.264.

-You can change this import behavior in iOS 11 or later.
+You can change the behaviour of the import in iOS 11 or later.
 Go to Settings > Photos.
 In the TRANSFER TO MAC OR PC section, tap Keep Originals to prevent the media from being converted to JPEG or H.264 when importing.